Repository / Automation and IaC /Deployment Guide /Palo Alto Firewall Automation with Ansible

 Technology Stack

-paloaltonetworks.panoscollection - Python 3.8+: Scripting and custom module development
+paloaltonetworks.panoscollection - Python 3.8+ for scripting and custom modules